Basics

 Creating a Project

 A new project can be created on the Home page.
 If several configurations are available, one must be selected first.
-After creating a project, users are fordwarded to the Modeling page, which is the main page of the tool.
+After creating a project, users are forwarded to the Modeling page, which is the main page of the tool.

 Project Information